If you find yourself having trouble making decisions, satisficing can help you save time, reduce anxiety, and solve whatever problem is at hand.

-What if you didn’t want to be satisfice on your road trip?
+What if you didn’t want to satisfice on your road trip?
 What if you felt that you had the choice between the gas station sandwich, a restaurant next door, and the grocery store down the street?
 Or you had three gas stations lined up in a row, all with food that would fuel you on your road trip?

 Well, now you have to make the decision of what decision is optimal.
 Will the food at the restaurant help you stay slim on your road trip?
 Is the gas station food too fattening?
 Will you end up waiting too long for the food at the restaurant and fall behind on your trip?
 How much money is too much to spend on this dinner?
 What if the grocery store doesn’t have everything you need…?

 When you search for the optimal solution (aka “maximizing,”) you have a lot more to consider.
-What meal is the most satisfying, cost-effective, fastest?
+What meal is the most satisfying, cost-effective, and fastest?
 What are you willing to sacrifice: breaking your diet or waiting an hour for your food to come?
-Simply going through these questions and debating with yourself may take more time than its worth.
+Simply going through these questions and debating with yourself may take more time than it's worth.

-Is it really worth the time and worry to make the best decision, when a wider range of decisions will be satisfactory?
+Is it really worth the time and worry to make the best decision when a wider range of decisions will be satisfactory?